 If eating were an Olympic sport, no other country would come close.
 I’ve never seen a nation show so much dedication to consuming anything that walks, crawls, flies, swims, slithers or grows in my whole life until I travelled to China.
 Bizarre foods?
 Yes, please.

 I’m a food lover, therefore, most of my time spent travelling the world is wandering through food markets in search of tasting anything that is recommended to that country or indulging in food that locals love to eat.

 Here are ten of the most bizarre foods to eat in China

-Would you dare to eat any of them?
+Would you dare to eat any of these foods of China?

 1. Sheep Penis

 Yes, you heard that correct.
 Threaded on a stick, grilled and served hot.

 10 Bizarre Foods to Eat in China – Sheep Penis.
 Foods From China make good use of the entire animal, including reproductive organs.